QMCPACK provides a set of lightweight executables that address certain

 The HDF5 file produced by “savetoqmcpack” contains the wavefunction in a form directly readable by QMCPACK.
 The wavefunction files from

 convert4qmcreference this HDF file as if the “-hdf5” option were specified (converting from PySCF implies the “-hdf5” option is always present).

-An implementation of periodic boundary conditions with Gaussian orbitals from PySCF is fully supported for Gamma point and kpoints.
+Periodic boundary conditions with Gaussian orbitals from PySCF is fully supported for Gamma point and kpoints.

-QP [Sce17] is a quantum chemistry code developed by the LCPQ laboratory in Toulouse, France, and Argonne National Laboratory for the PBC version.
-It can be downloaded from https://github.com/LCPQ/quantum_package, and the tutorial within is quite extensive.
-The tutorial section of QP can guide you on how to install and run the code.
+QP2 [GAG+19] is a quantum chemistry code developed by the LCPQ laboratory in Toulouse, France, and Argonne National Laboratory for the PBC version.
+It can be downloaded from https://github.com/QuantumPackage/qp2, and the tutorial within is quite extensive.
+The tutorial section of QP2 can guide you on how to install and run the code.

-After a QP calculation, the data needed for
+After a QP2 calculation, the data needed for

 convert4qmccan be generated through

-The main reason to use QP is to access the CIPSI algorithm to generate a multideterminant wavefunction.
+The main reason to use QP2 is to access the CIPSI algorithm to generate a multideterminant wavefunction.
 CIPSI is the preferred choice for generating a selected CI trial wavefunction for QMCPACK.
-An example on how to use QP for Hartree-Fock and selected CI can be found in CIPSI wavefunction interface of this manual.
-The converter code is actively maintained and codeveloped by both QMCPACK and QP developers.
+An example on how to use QP2 for Hartree-Fock and selected CI can be found in CIPSI wavefunction interface of this manual.
+The converter code is actively maintained and codeveloped by both QMCPACK and QP2 developers.

 Using -hdf5 tag